 I get snacky at night.
 After everyone else in the house is asleep and I have control of the remote, my mind turns to the refrigerator.
 I am smart enough not to keep things like ice cream or candy bars in the house, but that doesn’t mean there aren’t other bad snack choices around for me to make.
 I have discovered that Greek yogurt is a delicious snack.
 I made of list of the best mix-ins for Greek yogurt so you can have some healthier snacks as well!

-I know that there are people who know the benefits of Greek yogurt but won’t eat it because of its distinctive tangy flavor.
+I know that there are people who know the benefits of Greek yogurt but won’t eat it because of its distinctively tangy flavor.
 I am here to tell that it’s just because they haven’t added the right mix-ins yet.
-I keep these seven ingredients in the house at all times so that I can toss them in a bowl with some Greek yogurt before settling down in front of the laptop or DVR.
+I keep these seven ingredients in the house at all times so that I can toss them in a bowl with some Greek yogurt before settling down in front of the laptop.

 With these seven ingredients, you can make almost endless combinations of delicious Greek yogurt treats.
 All of the ingredients can be kept on hand so that you can grab what you need when you feel the urge for a yogurt snack.

 - PEANUT BUTTER

 *store these ingredients in the freezer to keep them fresh longer

 Before I show you how to combine these mix-ins to make some of my favorite Greek yogurt recipes, I want to make a few things clear.
 When I researched the nutritional information for each of these recipes, I plugged in the ingredients that I normally use (aka the cheap store-brand stuff).
 If you buy organic, gourmet, or other high-class ingredients, you should calculate the nutritional info on your own.